Calibrating the medium effects of light clusters in heavy-ion collisions: Acknowledgements

 \onecolumngrid

 \twocolumngrid

-To check the validity of the assumption that all $v_{\rm surf}$ measurements can be assigned to the same baryonic density, we plot in Fig. \ref{fig_Mass_Fractions_Y_vs_T_vary_rho_fix_yq_groups_of_3_alternative}, for the proton fraction 0.45, the abundance of light clusters for three different values of the baryonic density, 0.01, 0.015 and 0.02 fm$^{-3}$, which is the range of calibrated values shown in Figure \ref{fig_rho_T_sets_of_3} of the main letter.
+To check the validity of the assumption that all $v_{\rm surf}$ measurements can be assigned to the same baryonic density, we plot in Fig. \ref{fig_Mass_Fractions_Y_vs_T_vary_rho_fix_yq_groups_of_3_alternative}, for the proton fraction 0.45, the abundance of light clusters for three different values of the baryonic density, 0.01, 0.015 and 0.02 fm$^{-3}$, which is the range of calibrated values shown in Figure 2 of the main letter.
 The differences obtained are all within the error bands, supporting our assumption that there is no density dependence on $x_s$.

-In Fig. \ref{T_rho_vsurf_ideal_gas_remi_comparison_sets_3}, we show the comparison between the calibrated values of the temperature and baryonic density performed within the Bayesian framework used in the present work (symbols with errorbars) and the ones estimated considering the ideal gas assumption from Ref.\cite{indra} (lines).
+In Fig. \ref{T_rho_vsurf_ideal_gas_remi_comparison_sets_3}, we show the comparison between the calibrated values of the temperature and baryonic density performed within the Bayesian framework used in the present work (symbols with errorbars) for the FSU RMF model and the ones estimated considering the ideal gas assumption from Ref.\cite{indra} (lines).
 The temperatures in the ideal gas framework were obtained considering the statistical approach of Ref.\cite{albergo}.
 In both pictures, the results for the temperature are in agreement.
 The same does not occur for the baryonic density: in the ideal gas assumption, the density increases as a function of the $v_{\text{vsurf}}$; whereas the present results are compatible with a single density, $\sim$0.015 fm$^{-3}$ that we identify with the chemical freeze-out density, below which the particles do not feel anymore the nuclear interaction.
+As observed in Figure 2 of the main Letter, the posterior distributions of $\rho$ and $T$ do not depend on the model and, therefore, we obtain similar results for the DD2 RMF model.

 In Fig. \ref{Mass_Fractions_vsurf_1system_Helena_data_136Xe_124Sn_PRL_2020_rho_T_then_obtained}, we show the mass fractions experimentally measured in Refs.~\cite{indra,Rebillard-Soulié_2024} and analysed considering in-medium effects Refs.~\cite{Pais2020prl,Pais2020} as a function of the density, and we compare them with the theoretical ones calculated with the FSU model considering the extracted values of $\rho$, $T$ and $y_p$ from Refs.~\cite{Pais2020prl,Pais2020}, together with the $x_s$ coupling that was fitted to the chemical equilibrium constants found in that previous study.
 We notice that the deuteron, $^3$H and $^3$He abundances are not reproduced, and the experimental $^4$He abundances are outside the theoretical predictions for some temperature ranges, while the proton is reasonably well reproduced.